The Growl

-The Growl is a band from Fremantle, Western Australia, formed by Tame Impala bass guitarist, and vocalist Cam Avery.
+The Growl is a band from Fremantle, Western Australia, formed by Tame Impala bassist Cam Avery.

 History

 The Growl is known for having two drummers.
 Their first EP was mixed by Brian Lucey, who had worked on The Black Keys' album Brothers.

 In 2012 and 2013, the band went on an international tour supporting Tame Impala.

 After touring the United States and Canada with Tame Impala, The Growl returned to the shores of their homeland, Australia, in April 2013 to mark the release of their debut LP What Would Christ Do?? with a national headline tour.
 The group has earned multiple WAMI nominations, a Triple J unearthed slot at last year's Big Day Out and a spot on the NME Australian Acts To Watch list in 2013.